WINDSORKAKAMA/ultraFinger/README.md

 Below is how an image is converted into a template and some of the r307 sensor's specs.

 * The fingerprint sensor captures a fingerprint, called an image, from the user.
-This image is a bitmap imaage that is 73,728 bytes big.
+This image is a bitmap image that is 73,728 bytes big.
-* The bitmap image is placed in the image buffer which is an array in its RAM.
+* The bitmap image is placed in the image buffer which is an array in the sensor's RAM.
 Here, it can be compressed into a character file of size 256 bytes.
 * A character buffer in the sensor's RAM can be used to store character files or template files.
 There are two character buffers, each of size 512 bytes.
 * Character files can be joined together to make a template file, of size 512 bytes, which is the final "version" of an image.
 This can be stored in the non-volatile flash memory.
 * The non-volatile flash memory can hold up to 1000 templates.